-The Elgins were a quartet – three males (two of whom had originally signed to Motown as part of The Downbeats) and female lead vocalist, Saundra Mallett.
+The Elgins were a quartet – three males (two of whom had originally signed to Motown as part of The Downbeats) and female lead vocalist, Saundra Edwards.

-Backed by The Vandellas before they hooked up with Martha Reeves, Mallet had recorded Camel Walk b/w It’s Gonna Be Hard Times way back in 1962.
+Backed by The Vandellas before they hooked up with Martha Reeves, Edwards (under her maiden name, Saundra Mallett) had recorded Camel Walk b/w It’s Gonna Be Hard Times way back in 1962.

 The new line-up’s debut single Darling Baby, released on New Year’s Eve 1965, sounded like nothing else at Hitsville USA.
 The track sounded so old-fashioned, in fact, that the Motown promotion department ignored it completely.